andrewmouldon/parameter-golf/records/track_non_record_16mb/2026-04-03_BankLinear/README.md

 | **Average (Baseline)** | — | 1.2264 | 1.2331 | 15857242 |
 | **Average (BankLinear)** | — | **1.2207** | **1.2270** | 15811744 |

+On average, BankLinear improves both pre-quant and post-quant BPB while staying within the same size budget.

 ---

+## Throughput

+BankLinear introduces additional overhead from dynamic weight composition and the larger MLP.

+In the current implementation, training is approximately **1.25× slower** than the baseline.

+---

 ## Additional Experiments

+Several related variants were tested:

 - **LoRA-style adapters:** Allocating saved parameters to layer-specific adapters was less effective than increasing MLP capacity.
 - **Output projections:** Applying BankLinear to projections that write directly into the residual stream significantly degraded performance.
-We hypothesize this is due to the sensitivity of these layers: errors introduced here directly affect the residual stream and accumulate across depth.
+One likely reason is that errors introduced there directly affect the residual stream and accumulate across depth.
-- **Random projections:** We experimented with augmenting the shared bank with fixed random projection matrices.
-Without depth-aware initialization, this provided a performance benefit.
-However, once depth-aware initialization is used, we consistently observe degraded performance when including random projections.
+- **Random projections:** Fixed random projection matrices were helpful before depth-aware initialization, but consistently degraded performance once depth-aware initialization was used.
-- **Head-wise bank construction:** We experimented with structuring the shared bank at the attention head level, assigning basis elements to specific heads.
-This consistently underperformed the standard formulation.
-In this setting, orthogonal initialization of the basis was important for performance.
-However, in the standard BankLinear formulation, orthogonal initialization instead degrades performance.
+- **Head-wise bank construction:** Structuring the shared bank at the attention-head level consistently underperformed the standard formulation.

 ---

+## Related Work Note

+After developing this submission, I found that the core idea is closely related to **MASA (Matrix Atom Sharing in Attention)**, which also represents attention projection matrices as combinations of shared matrix atoms.

+BankLinear differs in a few small-model-specific choices:

+- it uses explicit depth-aware initialization for the mixing coefficients
+- it adds channel-wise modulation on top of global basis mixing
+- it focuses on reallocating saved projection parameters into a larger MLP under the 16MB budget

+I did not know about MASA when developing this submission, but the similarity is useful evidence that cross-layer matrix sharing is a plausible direction rather than just a small model challenge-specific trick.